WalletConnect/walletconnect-docs/docs/specs/clients/notify/dapp-authentication.md

 Notify API requires Dapp developers to host a did:web document to expose public keys for two specific purposes:

-    * key agreement - public key used to subscribe to the chosen cast server
+    * key agreement - public key used to subscribe to the chosen notify server
-    * authentication - public key used to sign message published by the chosen cast server
+    * authentication - public key used to sign message published by the chosen notify server

 This should be available under the `.well-known` path for the Dapp Domain or alternatively it can be made available through a specific path for this did:web document.